Carolina chickadee: Vocalization

-The calls and song between the Carolina chickadee and the black-capped chickadee differ subtly to an experienced ear: the Carolina chickadee's chick-a-dee call is faster and higher pitched than that of the black-capped chickadee, and the Carolina chickadee has a four note fee-bee-fee-bay song, whereas the black-capped omits the high notes.
+The calls and song between the Carolina chickadee and the black-capped chickadee differ subtly to an experienced ear: the Carolina chickadee's chick-a-dee call is faster and higher-pitched than that of the black-capped chickadee, and the Carolina chickadee has a four-note see-dee-see-dee song, whereas the black-capped chickadee has a two- or three-note song.
+In areas where the habitat of the Carolina chickadee and black-capped chickadee overlap, they can mimic each other's songs.